Hamza Essalih

 Hamza Essalih (حمزة الصاليح, born May 29, 1992, in Amesterdam, Netherlands), is a Dutch-Moroccan kickboxer.
 As of May 2019 he was the #10 ranked Bantamweight in the world by Combat Press.

 Biography and career

-Hamza Essalih grew up in his hometown in Amsterdam, in the De Pijp district.
-Coming from a Moroccan family of eight children, he is interested in football and kickboxing which he practices outside in the neighborhood with his friends.
-His father worked at the time in a factory.
-Having started karate at the age of ten, he very quickly changed his combat sport by focusing on kickboxing.
-He was quickly registered by his father in a kickboxing room in the neighborhood.
-When Hamza was eleven, his father stopped working because of cancer.
-Meanwhile, Hamza Essalih is finishing high school and studying administration.
-When he was fourteen, he found himself in several problems with the justice system for thefts and carjackings.

-On June 25, 2016, he lost his third fight in the GLORY organization during the edition 31 in Amsterdam.
-In total, he fights 61 times under GLORY.
+On June 25, 2016, Hamza Essalih lost his third fight during Glory 31 in the Amsterdam Rai.
+In this fight, Paul Jansen, who Essalih had previously defeated, won the match by points (29-27) after delivering a knee to Essalih's head, resulting in an eight-count.
+This was only Essalih’s third loss in 61 fights.".

 In 2017, he signed his first professional contract with Enfusion under the training of Mosab Amrani.

 In 2006, he received the role of actor in the Dutch feature film Langer Licht released in 2006.
 Hamza Essalih has only one MMA fight, which resulted in a loss.

 Personal life

 He is the brother of Omar Essalih, one of the figures of the Mocro Maffia.
 He strongly condemns and completely detaches himself from his brother's acts before the latter is shot on the evening of May 2, 2020 in Amsterdam.